 - 3. loss of bus privileges.

 - 4. loss of recess and/or lunch and/or daycare outside play privileges.

 - 5. after-school detention.

 - 6. loss of field trip privileges.

-- 7. loss of grad activity privileges (where applicable).
+- 7. loss of grad activity privileges (where applicable)

 - 8. loss of extra-curricular privileges.

-In addition, serious or repeated offences may also involve one or more of the following measures:
+In addition, serious or repeated offenses may also involve one or more of the following measures:

-- 1. An in-school meeting with the parents and the child. - 2.
-A planning conference with the principal and/or teacher. - 3.
-The supervision of the perpetrator during free time; i.e. must be shadowed by a supervisor during recess and at lunch time. - 4.
-Reflection time. - 5.
-Referral for support from the FSSTT (Family & School Support & Treatment Team). - 6.
-Referral for anger management program. - 7.
-Community Service either inside or outside of the school setting. - 8.
-Cours a domicile / Home Study. - 9.
-Referral for outside services. - 10.
-A suspension in school or out of school followed, if necessary, by a meeting with parents before the student may return.
-When determining the duration of the suspension, Clearpoint shall take into account the student's best interest, the severity of the incident, and any previously taken measures. - 11.
-An individual discipline plan involving school professionals and parents may be developed. - 12.
-Recommendation made to move the student to another school or to expel from the School Board.
+- 1. an in-school meeting with the parents and the child. - 2. a planning conference with the principal and/or teacher. - 3. the supervision of the perpetrator during free time; i.e. must be shadowed by a supervisor during recess and at lunchtime. - 4. reflection time. - 5. referral for anger management program. - 6. community service either inside or outside of the school setting. - 7. cours à domicile / Home Study. - 8. referral for outside services. - 9. a suspension in school or out of school followed, if necessary, by a meeting with parents before the student may return.
+When determining the duration of the suspension, Clearpoint shall take into account the student's best interest, the severity of the incident, and any previously taken measures. - 10. an individual discipline plan involving school professionals and parents may be developed. - 11. recommendation made to move the student to another school or to expel from the School Board.